sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 ***A Kalini wife.***

   That wife is called Kalini whose hair is curled; whose body is warm in winter, and comfortably coldin summer; who has a complexion as bright as heated gold; whose eyes are like lotus flowers; who is beautiful, young, and has a well-cut physique; whose thighs are wide; who is possessed of all good qualities; who has breasts so well-developed as to give her stature a slight stoop; whose kiss, embrace and touch are soft; whose voice is very mild; whose genital organ is so developed as to give it the configuration of an Aswatha leaf, and who commences her menstruation during the period when the moon is on the wane.
 Such a lady is powerful, and is capable of success in metallurgical operations.
 She is efficient in preparing mercurial compounds, in the application of mercury to patients, and in the preparation of medicines for the prevention of premature old age and diseases.
-In case, such a wife is not available, any beautiful lady may serve the purpose, if she is required for three weeks only, to take every morning one tola of purified sulphur, mixed with clarified [butter](# "This dose was prescribed more than 5000 years ago.
-The present day human beings can stand only one fourth to half of the dose prescribed in those days.").
+In case, such a wife is not available, any beautiful lady may serve the purpose, if she is required for three weeks only, to take every morning one tola of purified sulphur, mixed with clarified butter[^11].

+[^11]: "This dose was prescribed more than 5000 years ago.
+The present day human beings can stand only one fourth to half of the dose prescribed in those days."

 **एवं शक्तियुतः शिष्यं दीक्षयेत् तं गुरूत्तमः।
 सुस्नातमभिषिञ्चेत मन्त्रेण कलशोदकैः॥**